 (b) Citation of Supplemental Authority.
-When pertinent and significant authority comes to the attention of a party after the party's brief has been filed or after oral argument but before decision, a party shall promptly file notice with the Clerk and serve all other parties.
-In no case will supplemental authority - pertinent and significant or otherwise - be accepted by the Clerk for filing fewer than 7 days preceding a scheduled oral argument, without leave of the Court.
-The notice shall set forth the citation(s) to the authority or include a copy of the supplemental authority if it is not readily available in a reporter system.
+When pertinent and significant authority comes to the attention of a party after the party's brief has been filed or after oral argument but before the decision, a party shall promptly file notice with the Clerk, and serve all other parties.
+The notice shall set forth the citation(s) to the authority or include a copy of the supplemental authority if it is not readily available in a Reporter system.
 The notice shall refer to the page of the brief or to a point argued orally to which each citation pertains, and shall state without argument the reasons for the supplemental citation(s).
 Any response shall be made promptly and shall be similarly limited.

-Rule 31: Filing and Service of Briefs
+RULE 31.
+FILING AND SERVICE OF BRIEFS

-(a) Time Limits.
-Except in cases covered by Rule 47 (Expedited Proceedings),

-(1) the appellant shall serve and file a brief not later than

-(A) 60 days after the expiration of the 14-day period provided under Rule 10(b) (Record Before the Agency-Disputes) for the parties to notify the Court of any unresolved dispute regarding the Record Before the Agency, or

-(B) 30 days after the completion of the Rule 33 staff conference, whichever is later.

-Briefing deadlines may be modified by the Court when the Court is required to resolve a dispute in connection with a motion under Rule 10(b);

-(2) the Secretary shall serve and file a brief not later than 60 days after service of the appellant's brief; and

-(3) the appellant may serve and file a reply brief not later than 14 days after service of the Secretary's brief.

-(b) Effect of Failure to File.
+- (a) Time Limits.
+Except in cases covered by Rule 47 (Expedited Proceedings), - (1) the appellant shall serve and file a brief not later than 60 days after the expiration of the 14-day period provided under Rule 10(b) (Record Before the Agency-Disputes) for the parties to notify the Court of any unresolved dispute regarding the Record Before the Agency.
+Briefing deadlines may be scheduled by the Court when the Court is required to resolve a dispute in connection with a motion under Rule 10(b); - (2) the Secretary shall serve and file a brief not later than 60 days after service of the appellant's brief; and - (3) the appellant may serve and file a reply brief not later than 14 days after service of the Secretary's brief. - (b) Effect of Failure to File.
 If a party fails to file a brief within the time provided by this Rule or within the time as extended, the Court, on its own initiative or on motion by a party, may take appropriate action, to include dismissal of the appeal or sanctions.

-Rule 32: Form of Briefs, Appendices, and Other Documents
+RULE 32.
+FORM OF BRIEFS, APPENDICES, AND OTHER DOCUMENTS

-(a) Format.
+- (a) Format.
 Briefs, appendices, and other documents shall be printed or typewritten.
 Pages shall be letter size (8 1⁄2 by 11 inches), with margins at least one-inch wide from all edges, and with type or print on only one side of the page.
-See also Rule 6 (Protection of Privacy).

-(b) Type; Spacing.
+See also Rule 6 (Protection of Privacy). - (b) Type; Spacing.
 If a proportionally spaced typeface is used, it shall be 13-point or larger.
-If a monospaced typeface is used, it shall not contain more than 101⁄2 characters per inch.
-Text shall be double spaced (except that motions and responses under Rule 27(c) (Motions for Procedural Orders) may be single spaced).
-Quotations of 50 words or more must be single spaced.
-Footnotes must be single spaced and must conform to the typeface requirements.
+If a monospaced typeface is used, it shall not contain more than $10\frac{1}{2}$ characters per inch.
+Text shall be double-spaced (except that motions and responses under Rule 27(c) (Motions for Procedural Orders) may be single-spaced).
+Quotations more than two lines long must be single-spaced.
+Footnotes must be single-spaced and must conform to the typeface requirements.
 The parties may not use photo reproduction that reduces print size smaller than the size required by this subsection.
 This subsection does not apply to pages of an appendix that are legible, unreduced photocopies of documents.